qgocargo/studio/README.md

     - Choose the branch you pushed your code to (e.g., `main`) and the folder as `/(root)`.
     - Click **Save**.

-GitHub will deploy your site and provide you with the public URL.
+3.  **Authorize Domain in Firebase:**
+    - Go back to your Firebase Console -> Authentication -> Sign-in method.
+    - Under "Authorized domains", click **Add domain**.
+    - Add your GitHub Pages domain (e.g., `your-username.github.io`). **Do not include `https://` or the repository name.**

 It may take a few minutes for the site to become live.